tomaspalma/ldts-pacman/docs/README.md

 The basic features already implemented are:

 - **Drawing on the screen** - The contents of the arena are drawn on the screen
+- **Pacman movement** - Pacman should be able to move in four directions restricted by the walls of the maze.
+- **Read the map of the arena from a file** - The game should be able to have an arena whose structure is designated by
+-
 ### PLANNED FEATURES

-- **Pacman movement** - Pacman should be able to move in four directions restricted by the walls of the maze.
 - **Ghost strategies** - Different coloured ghosts should have different approaches on how to follow pacman.
+Although the structure and the classes for each ghost and strategy are created, there are no monsters drawn yet.
-- **Dead-house** - When killed by pacman, ghosts should be sent to a place on the map from which they will later get back get out and rejoin the game.
+- **Dead-house** - When killed by pacman, ghosts should be sent to a place on the map from which they will later get back get out and rejoin the game. what's written in a file.
-- **Read the map of the arena from a file** - The game should be able to have an arena whose structure is designated by what's written in a file.

 ### MOCK-UPs